wx-chevalier/Awesome-Lists-and-CheatSheets/Language/Zoo/Go/Go-OpenSource-List.md

 - [slides #Project#](https://github.com/maaslalani/slides): Terminal based presentation tool, This project is heavily inspired by lookatme. slides is a more minimal version of lookatme and written in Go.

+- [filebrowser #Project#](https://github.com/filebrowser/filebrowser): filebrowser provides a file managing interface within a specified directory and it can be used to upload, delete, preview, rename and edit your files.
+It allows the creation of multiple users and each user can have its own directory.
+It can be used as a standalone app or as a middleware.

 ## CMD

 - [plow #Project#](https://github.com/six-ddc/plow): A high-performance HTTP benchmarking tool with real-time web UI and terminal displaying.